Minuscule 911: History

 According to Scrivener the manuscript was written in the 11th century, according to C. R. Gregory it was written in the 12th century.
 Currently the manuscript is dated by the INTF to the 12th century.

 Formerly it was held in the Karakalou monastery at Athos peninsula.
 It was bought by Robert Curzon in 1837.
 C. R. Gregory saw it in 1883.

 The manuscript was added to the list of New Testament manuscripts by Scrivener (217a, 235p) and Gregory (227a, 282p).
 In 1908 Gregory gave the number 911 to it.

 The part of the manuscript with the text of the Apocalypse was described and its text was collated by Scrivener.
 Herman C. Hoskier collated its text again.

 Formerly minuscule 2040 was classified as a separate manuscript.
 Currently it is included in Minuscule 911.

-It is currently housed in the British Library (Additional Manuscripts) in London.
-318 folios with the text of the Acts and Epistles are housed at Add MS 39599; 16 folios with the text of the Apocalypse are at Add MS 39601.
+It is currently housed in the British Library in London (in two of the Additional Manuscripts).
+318 folios with the text of the Acts and the Epistles are housed at Add MS 39599; 16 folios with the text of the Apocalypse are at Add MS 39601.